The ferritin test may be the most important blood test you ever get, especially if you have a thyroid problem.

 - Congestive heart failure

-This is where the ferritin test is so important because it can tell us if there is too much or too little iron in your body.
+This is why the ferritin test is so important because it can tell us if there is too much or too little iron in your body.
 It’s a simple blood test but rarely ordered during general check-ups and standard blood panels however I believe it is one of the most important and overlooked tests in medicine today.
 This is why I include it in every patient’s blood panel even if it was normal within the last year.

 What should you do if your iron levels are too low?

 One extremely important fact to note is that your iron levels can become depleted due to internal bleeding from serious diseases such as cancer or an ulcer in your gut.
 If you or your doctor suspect serious disease then you should be evaluated by a gastroenterologist, internist or hematologist to rule out something more serious.

-If your iron is simply low due to insufficient dietary intake or absorption problems then you can begin to take the following steps to restore your levels:
+If your iron is simply low due to insufficient dietary intake or absorption problems then you may begin to take the following steps to restore your levels once you consult with a licensed medical professional:

 - Iron supplementation.
-Iron is best taken in a chelated form with food for the best absorption.
+Iron is best taken in a chelated form for the best absorption.
 Combining iron with vitamin C will help it’s absorption.

 - You may require intravenous or iron injections by a hematologist if your ferritin levels are extremely low.

 - Indentify food sensitivities such as gluten which can create absorption problems.

 - Get your thyroid checked since low thyroid function results in low stomach acid which will negatively affect absorption of vitamins and minerals.